jperth1/School_District_Analysis/README.md

 The analysis completed the following tasks on the original and updated data to provide the school board with performance trends on the district and school level:

--	A district summary based on the original and updated data comprising the following key metrics: o	Total number of students in the district o	Total number of schools in the district o	The total budget for the district o	The average math score for the district o	The average reading score for the district o	The percentage of students in the district passing math o	The percentage of students in the district passing reading o	The overall percentage of students in the district who passed math and reading
+A district summary based on the original and updated data comprising the following key metrics:

+-	Total number of students in the district
+-	Total number of schools in the district
+-	The total budget for the district
+-	The average math score for the district
+-	The average reading score for the district
+-	The percentage of students in the district passing math
+-	The percentage of students in the district passing reading
+-	The overall percentage of students in the district who passed math and reading

--	A school summary based on the original and updated data comprising of the following key metrics: o	School name o	School type o	Total number of students at the school o	The school’s total budget o	The school’s per student budget o	The school’s average math score o	The school’s average reading score o	The percentage of students at the school passing math o	The percentage of students at the school passing reading o	The overall percentage of students in the school passing math and reading
+-	A school summary based on the original and updated data comprising of the following key metrics:
+-	School name
+-	School type
+-	Total number of students at the school
+-	The school’s total budget
+-	The school’s per student budget
+-	The school’s average math score
+-	The school’s average reading score
+-	The percentage of students at the school passing math
+-	The percentage of students at the school passing reading
+-	The overall percentage of students in the school passing math and reading

 ## Resources